 NAPRA has a mandate from its membership to work on their behalf in certain areas such as:

-- Administering programs such as the National Drug Schedules and Pharmacists’ Gateway Canada on behalf of its members
+- Administering programs such as the National Drug Schedules and Pharmacists’ Gateway Canada on behalf of its members; and

-- Providing a platform to take a national approach in discussing common issues affecting pharmacy practice in Canada
+- Providing a platform to adopt a national approach in discussing common issues affecting pharmacy practice in Canada.